What Geoscientists Do

-Geoscientists study the physical aspects of the Earth, such as its composition, structure, and processes, to learn about its past, present, and future.
+Geoscientists study the physical aspects of the Earth, such as its composition, structure, and processes, to learn about its past and present and to predict future events.

 Geoscientists typically do the following:

-- Plan and conduct field studies, in which they visit locations to collect samples and conduct surveys
+- Plan and carry out field studies, in which they visit locations to collect samples and conduct surveys

-- Analyze aerial photographs, well logs (detailed records of geologic formations found during drilling), and other data to locate natural resource deposits and estimate their size
+- Analyze aerial photographs, rock samples, and other data sources to locate deposits of natural resources and estimate their size

 - Conduct laboratory tests on samples collected in the field

-- Present their findings to clients, colleagues, and other interested parties
+- Present their findings to varied audiences, including clients and colleagues

-Geoscientists use a wide variety of tools, both simple and complex.
-In a day in the field, they may use a hammer and chisel to collect rock samples and then use sophisticated radar equipment to search for oil underground.
-In laboratories, they may use x rays and electron microscopes to determine the chemical and physical composition of rock samples.
-They also use remote sensing equipment to collect data and advanced geographic information systems (GIS) and modeling software to analyze data.
+Geoscientists use a variety of tools in their work.
+In the field, they may use a hammer and chisel to collect rock samples or ground-penetrating radar equipment to search for minerals.
+In laboratories, they may use x-rays and electron microscopes to determine the chemical and physical composition of rock samples.
+They also may use remote sensing equipment to collect data, as well as geographic information systems (GIS) and modeling software to analyze the data collected.

-Oceanographers study the motion and circulation of ocean waters; the physical and chemical properties of the oceans; and how these properties affect coastal areas, climate, and weather.
+Oceanographers study the motion and circulation of ocean waters; the physical and chemical properties of the oceans; and the ways these properties affect coastal areas, climate, and weather.

-Paleontologists study fossils found in geological formations to trace the evolution of plant and animal life and the geologic history of the Earth.
+Paleontologists study fossils found in geological formations in order to trace the evolution of plant and animal life and the geologic history of the Earth.

-Petroleum geologists explore the Earth for oil and gas deposits.
-They analyze geological information to identify sites that should be explored.
-They collect rock and sediment samples from sites through drilling and other methods and test them for the presence of oil and gas.
-They also estimate the size of oil and gas deposits and work to develop sites to extract oil and gas.
+Petroleum geologists collect rock and sediment samples from sites through drilling and other methods and test the samples for the presence of oil and gas.
+They also estimate the size of oil and gas deposits and work to develop extraction sites.

-Seismologists study earthquakes and related phenomena like tsunamis.
+Seismologists study earthquakes and related phenomena, such as tsunamis.
 They use seismographs and other instruments to collect data on these events.

-For a more extensive list of geoscientist specialties, visit the American Geological Institute.
+For a more extensive list of geoscientist specialties, visit the American Geosciences Institute (AGI).